shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/IMG_2872.jpeg)

-Turns an ESP32 & an i2s chip into a remote speaker that accepts synthesizer commands over UDP.
+Turns an ESP32 & an i2s chip into a remote battery powered 8 voice syntheiszer that accepts voice commands over wifi using UDP.

+## Putting it together

 currently using